‘Quintessentially English’ club for over-55s in Worthing has been an absolute smash

 Janice said: “I thought that this may be a fantastic prescription to cure loneliness.
 It’s a bit of good old-fashioned fun with old-fashioned values.
 It is run entirely with volunteers, who not only spoil the guests rotten but have an absolute ball themselves.”

-The Glamour Club is holding an Easter Bonnet and Top Hat Ball at Ferring Village Hall on Saturday, and a Mid Summers Day Ball in The Barn at English Martyrs RC Church in Goring on Saturday, June 15.
+The Glamour Club, sponsored by Promedica24, is holding an Easter Bonnet and Top Hat Ball at Ferring Village Hall on Saturday, and a Mid Summers Day Ball in The Barn at English Martyrs RC Church in Goring on Saturday, June 15.
 Tickets are £10.

 Find The Glamour Club on Facebook, email info@theglamourclub.co.uk or telephone 07861715918 for more information.